Thiago Fernandes (footballer, born 2001): Houston Dynamo (loan)

 On 21 March 2022, Thiago Fernandes was loaned to Major League Soccer club Houston Dynamo for the remainder of the 2022 season as a U-22 Initiative signing, with Houston having an option to make the deal permanent.
 On 19 April he made his Dynamo, getting the start in a 2–1 win over Rio Grande Valley FC in a U.S. Open Cup match.
 He made his MLS debut on 30 April, coming off the bench in a 2–1 loss to Austin FC.
 Thiago ended the season with a total of 19 minutes across 3 regular season appearances, plus 2 starts in the Open Cup, as the Dynamo finished 13th in the Western Conference, failing to qualify for the playoffs.
 He also made 6 appearances with Houston Dynamo 2 in MLS Next Pro.

 CSA (loan)

-On 6 February 2023, Thiago Fernandes was loaned to Série C side Centro Sportivo Alagoano.
+On 6 February 2023, Thiago Fernandes was loaned to Série C side CSA.
 Thiaguinho made his debut for CSA on 11 February, coming off the bench in a 1–0 win over Cruzeiro de Arapiraca in a Campeonato Alagoano.
+He ended his loan with CSA earlier than expected in July.

+Sampaio Corrêa (loan)

+On 19 July 2023, Thiago moved to Sampaio Corrêa on loan until 31 December 2023.